Help us improve your experience.

 Targeted broadcast helps in remote administration tasks such as backups and wake-on LAN (WOL) on a LAN interface, and supports virtual routing and forwarding (VRF) instances.
 The below topic discuss the process and functioning of targeted broadcast, its configuration details, and the status of the broadcast on various platforms.

-Regular Layer 3 broadcast IP packets originating from a subnet are broadcast within the same subnet.
-When these IP packets reach a different subnet, they are forwarded to the Routing Engine (to be forwarded to other applications).
-Because of this, remote administration tasks such as backups cannot be performed on a particular subnet through another subnet.
+Regular L3 broadcast IP packets originating from a subnet are broadcast within the same subnet.
+When these IP packets reach a different subnet, the packets are forwarded to the Routing Engine (to be forwarded to other applications).
+Hence, remote administration tasks such as backups cannot be performed on a particular subnet through another subnet.
 As a workaround, you can enable targeted broadcast to forward broadcast packets that originate from a different subnet.

-Layer 3 broadcast IP packets have a destination IP address that is a valid broadcast address for the target subnet.
-These IP packets traverse the network in the same way as unicast IP packets until they reach the destination subnet, as follows:
+L3 broadcast IP packets have a destination IP address that is a valid broadcast address for the target subnet.
+These IP packets traverse the network in the same way as unicast IP packets until the packets reach the destination subnet, as follows:

 1. In the destination subnet, if the receiving router has targeted broadcast enabled on the egress interface, the IP packets are forwarded to an egress interface and the Routing Engine or to an egress interface only.